 Why run Windows on the Mac?

 Even the most loyal Mac users recognise that Windows still rules the roost in the world of desktop and laptop computers, and there are many important apps that only run on Windows.

 For example, the Windows version of Microsoft Office includes the Access database that has never been available for the Mac, and there are many professional graphics and video tools that are Windows-only.
 And, of course, there are all those A-List games that have never even glanced in the direction of us poor, forgotten Mac gamers.

 Luckily there are options available for Mac users who need to run Windows and Windows apps on a Mac.
-There are two main approaches available for the current generation of Macs that still use Intel processors.
+There are two main approaches available for Macs that still use Intel processors.